An easy, elegant way to serve up nutritious sweet potatoes!

 - Heat the butter that’s in the large bowl in the microwave over low to medium power until just melted.

-- Add the maple syrup, orange juice, thyme, cinnamon, salt and pepper; stir to combine.
+- Add the honey, orange juice, thyme, cinnamon, salt and pepper; stir to combine.

 - Add the sweet potato slices to the bowl and toss with the butter mixture.
 It’s easiest to do this with your fingers so you can be sure each slice gets coated on both sides.